How much goes into your workplace pension

 - statutory maternity, paternity or adoption pay

-From April 2019 the amount of total minimum contributions increases to eight per cent - your employer will contribute three per cent and you will contribute five per cent.
+From April 2019 the amount of total minimum contributions increased to eight per cent - your employer will contribute three per cent and you will contribute five per cent.

 These amounts could be higher for you or your employer because of your pension scheme rules.
 They’re higher for most defined benefit pension schemes.